nuuuwan/news_lk3_data/README.md

 *2025-08-20 16:55:00* · [`economynextcom`](https://economynext.com/sri-lanka-rupee-weaker-against-dollar-bond-yields-up-237509/) · `en`

-ECONOMYNEXT – Sri Lanka’s rupee closed at 301.70/80 to the US dollar in the spot market Wednesday, weaker from 301.55/70 the previous day, while bond yields were up, dealers said.
+ECONOMYNEXT – Sri Lanka’s rupee closed at 301.70/80 to the US dollar in the spot market Wednesday, weaker from 301.55/70 the previous day, while bond yields were broadly steady, dealers said.

 A bond maturing on 15.12.2026 closed up at 8.12/20 percent, from 8.05/15 percent.